hoodie/rust-www/de-DE/user-groups.md

 ---
 layout: default
-title: Rust User Groups &middot; The Rust Programming Language
+title: Rust User Groups &middot; Die Programmiersprache Rust
 ---

-# Rust User Groups
+# Rust User Gruppen

 There are more than 50 Rust User Groups worldwide in over 20 countries with over 7,000 members.
 Rustaceans meet periodically in Rust User